ducksoupdev/gulp-site-generator/README.md

     $ cd my-static-site
     $ git clone git@github.com:ducksoupdev/gulp-site-generator.git tools

-###Copying the package.json and gulpfile.js
+###Installing the dependencies

-Before using the generator, you need to copy the `package.json` and `gulpfile.js` files to the root folder of your site.
+Before using the generator, three dependent files are needed in the root of your site:

+* `package.json` - the node modules required by the generator
+* `gulpfile.js` - the gulp file for all the generator tasks
+* `site.json` - the meta data for your site

+Installing the dependent files is done with the install script:

+    $ node tools/install

-Once copied, you need to install Node dependencies:
+Once copied, the next thing is to install the required node modules:

     $ npm install